 It is possible that you and your spouse do not have opposite desires.
 You might be dealing with a timing issue or other miscommunication.

 I’ve had people share with me that they would try to initiate with their spouse, only to be turned down.
-When they would talk to their spouse, their spouse would say that they didn’t know they were interested in love making.
+When they would talk to their spouse, their spouse would say that they didn’t know they were interested in sex.

 Before you deem your spouse to have a low drive, figure out if you guys are simply intercommunicating with one another.